CodeTherapist/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 # Part 09: ActionFilter

 We keep on customizing on the controller level in this ninth post of this series.
-I'll have a look into ActionFilters and hot to create your own ActionFilter to keep your Actions small and readable.
+I'll have a look into ActionFilters and how to create your own ActionFilter to keep your Actions small and readable.

 ## About ActionFilters

-Action filters are a little bit like MiddleWares, but are executed immediately on a specific action or on all actions of a specific controller.
+Action filters are a little bit like middlewares, but are executed immediately on a specific action or on all actions of a specific controller.
 If you apply an ActionFilter as a global one, it executes on all actions in your application.
-ActionFilters are created to execute code right before the actions is executed or after the action is executed.
+ActionFilters are created to execute code right before or after the action is executed.
 They are introduced to execute aspects that are not part of the actual action logic.
 Authorization is such an aspect.
 I'm sure you already know the `AuthorizeAttribute` to allow users or groups to access specific Actions or Controllers.
 The `AuthorizeAttribute` actually is an ActionFilter.
 It checks whether the logged-on user is authorized or not.
-If not it redirects to the log-on page.
+If not it redirects to the login page.

 The next sample shows the skeletons of a normal ActionFilters and an async ActionFilter: